-I was born on April 2nd, 1968 in Harrisburg, Pennsylvania, where I spent a large majority of my early years drawing, climbing trees, reading newspaper comics, riding my bike and making tiny food out of clay.
+I was born on April 2nd, 1968 in Harrisburg, Pennsylvania, where I spent a large majority of my early years drawing, climbing trees, reading newspaper comics, riding my bike and watching cartoons. (click here for some other things my Mom would like you to know.)
 We also lived in 4 homes before I started 1st grade and my parents divorced in 1978 when I was 10.
 In high school, my Dad re-married and we moved to Connecticut.
 Life was chaotic, to say the least, But through it all, I found joy and comfort in the arts.

 After graduation In 1986, my father told me he couldn’t afford to send me to college, so I was forced to do it myself.
 I took my creative talents to South Florida to attend Ringling College of Art and Design.
 Under the creative care of wonderful instructors, most notably Larry Kresek, Regan Dunnick and Patrick Fiore, I became a two-time Society of Illustrator’s NY scholarship winner.
 I also was a student teacher and head instructor for the youth art program.

 After putting myself through college and graduating in 1991 with a 3-year degree in illustration, I began my professional art career.
 That summer I also married my first wife, Natalie.
 Coming out of college, I was turned down by Disney, Hallmark, American Greetings and a handful of other companies.
 While I built up my freelance illustration career, I worked as a picture framer, a UPS truck loader, and helped my uncle build a house.
 I also taught at Booker High School, a visual and performing arts magnet school, for the 1991-1992 school year. in 1994, my daughter, Katherine, was born.
 During this time, I taught a summer illustration course at the Pennsylvania College of Art and Design.
 Along the way, I managed to scrap together a nice little illustration client list.